explorable-viz/fluid-examples/README.md

 # fluid-examples

 Primarily Achintya and Roly will work on this with some possible involvement from Joe Bond (PhD student at Bristol) and Dominic Orchard (ICCS Co-Director and Lecturer at Kent).
-From July we will probably have 1-2 interns.
+From July we will probably have 2 (maybe 3) interns.
 (In parallel, Roly/Joe will also be working on a new design of the core dependency-tracking approach but this is unlikely to make it into this iteration of Fluid Examples.)

 ## Expected outputs